scylladb/scylladb/docs/upgrade/_common/upgrade-guide-from-5.0-to-2022.1-ubuntu-and-debian.rst

 The following procedure describes a rollback from ScyllaDB Enterprise release 2022.1.x to ScyllaDB 5.0.y.
 Apply this procedure if an upgrade from 5.0 to 2022.1 failed before completing on all nodes.
 Use this procedure only for nodes you upgraded to 2022.1.

 ScyllaDB rollback is a rolling procedure that does **not** require a full cluster shutdown.
-For each of the nodes rollback to 5.0, you will:
+For each of the nodes to rollback to 5.0, you will:

 * Drain the node and stop ScyllaDB
 * Retrieve the old ScyllaDB packages